Glow-in-the-dark/Solidity_Flashloan_Hardhat/README.md

 - fees is 0.0005 USDC
 - if 20 USDC, then 0.01 USDC as fee.

-## Now,to actually perform a FlashLoan, and Execute it with out Logic
+## Now,to actually perform a FlashLoan, and Execute it with our CUSTOM Logic

 ### 1) we use an example "DEX" for us to execute a flashloan trade (Dex.sol)

 we set up -> Dex.sol, which is simulated a decentralized exchange.
+(while we set this up as a single dex, it can also be 2 separate DEX, that we are arbitraging between)

 - 2 tokens (Dai & USDC)